department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 - The spouse or child of a Veteran who’s been rated permanently and totally disabled for a service-connected disability by a VA regional benefit office, **or**
 - The surviving spouse or child of a Veteran who died from a VA-rated service-connected disability, **or**
-- The surviving spouse or child of a Veteran who was at the time death rated permanently and totally disabled from a service-connected disability, **or**
+- The surviving spouse or child of a Veteran who was at the time of death rated permanently and totally disabled from a service-connected disability, **or**
 - The surviving spouse or child of a Servicemember who died in the line of duty, not due to misconduct (in most of these cases, family members qualify for TRICARE, not CHAMPVA).

 A service-connected disability is a disability that we’ve concluded was caused—or made worse—by the Veteran’s active-duty service.
 A permanent disability is one that's not expected to improve.